Work

 Assets = Liabilities + Owners' Equity

 with assets listed on the left side and liabilities and equity detailed on the right.
 Consistent with the equation, the total dollar amount is always the same for each side.
 In other words, the left and right sides of a balance sheet are always in balance.
 Note: Some balance sheets do not use the left-right format and instead list assets on top, followed by liabilities and then equity.
+Assets Assets are the things your practice owns that have monetary value.
+Your assets include concrete items such as cash, inventory and property and equipment owned, as well as marketable securities (investments), prepaid expenses and money owed to you (accounts receivable) from payers.
+Assets also include intangibles of value, like patents or trademarks held.
+On a balance sheet, assets are listed in categories, based on how quickly they are expected to be turned into cash, sold or consumed.
+Current assets, such as cash, accounts receivable and short-term investments, are listed first on the left-hand side and then totaled, followed by fixed assets, such as building and equipment.

 The portion of equipment cost that is estimated to have been used up, based on the equipment's estimated useful life, may be subtracted from fixed assets in the form of accumulated depreciation to calculate net property and equipment.
 Note: Various ways to calculate depreciation can have different tax implications.
 Talk to your accountant or financial advisor to make the most appropriate decisions for your practice.

-Liabilities reflect all the money your practice owes to others.
+Finally, total assets are tabulated at the bottom of the assets section of the balance sheet.
+Liabilities Liabilities reflect all the money your practice owes to others.
 This includes amounts owed on loans, accounts payable, wages, taxes and other debts.
 Similar to assets, liabilities are categorized based on their due date, or the timeframe within which you expect to pay them.

-Owners' equity (sometimes called net assets or net worth) represents the assets that remain after deducting what you owe.
+Current liabilities are generally due within a year of the balance sheet date and are listed at the top of the right-hand column and then totaled, followed by a list of long-term liabilities, those obligations that will not become due for more than a year.
+Owners' Equity Owners' equity (sometimes called net assets or net worth) represents the assets that remain after deducting what you owe.
 In simplified terms, it is the money you would have left over if you sold your practice and all of its assets and paid off everything you owe.
 Note: Valuing a practice can be extremely complex.
 Owners' equity does not necessarily represent current market value and therefore should not replace a comprehensive valuation by an expert when considering buying or selling an existing practice.

 Depending upon the legal structure of your practice, owners' equity may be your own (sole proprietorship), collective ownership rights (partnership) or stockholder ownership plus the earnings retained by the practice to grow the business (corporation).